 As of this writing, we don't know whether she is going to get the $2500 general anesthesia treatment or the $25/tooth SDF.
 It should be an easy choice.
 However, those of you who remember the old Wendy's Taste Test commecials (watch 'em all!) know that sometimes your choice isn't that easy.

 In this case, imagine if your dentist or doctor recommends a very complicated procedure, but then someone out of the blue says: "By the way, you can do a treatment you've never heard of 95% cheaper, painlessly, with a better outcome, in 5 or 10 minutes," you still go with the dentist right?
 As for the "someone" proposing that wacky scheme?
 Maybe out of gratitude you offer to cover the co-pay for a stronger dose of their meds.

 On the other hand, suppose you know you can trust the "someone."
 In this case the "someone" is Quizzify.
 Quizzify is viewed as trustworthy by 97% of people who play it, according to a Massachusetts Municipal Association survey.
 So if a source you've learned to trust (as opposed to someone out of the blue) says the opposite of what a profit-maximizing provider recommends, and you've already learned about that treatment through our quiz, you would at least engage the dentist or doctor in a conversation, which is exactly what's going on next week, so...

-...Stay tuned.
+...Stay tuned for Part 2.
 For now, there's nothing more we can say about the 4-year-old.
 Will she go under anesthesia, or will she get SDF?